FACULTY

 Doctoral Student, Anthropology | jmackessy1@unc.edu

-I am a third-year doctoral student interested in how the birth experience and birth process affects birth outcomes.
+I am a fourth-year doctoral student interested in how the birth experience and birth process affects birth outcomes.
 My research interests stem from my work as a labor doula in the Columbus, OH area from 2019-2020.
 For my doctoral research, I plan to look at how the birth experience might contribute to birth outcomes such as maternal and infant HPA axis dysregulation, maternal mental health, breastfeeding success, and maternal-infant bonding.
 I am also a biosocial predoctoral trainee at the Carolina Population Center, where I am working on analyzing interviews from a population of new mothers in North Carolina on their experiences with certain medical interventions during the birth process.

 Joshua Miller